Current Repo Rate: 2022_WC

 3. Loan Eligibility: With the increase in Repo Rate, the loan amount that the borrowers are eligible for, may get reduced.
 However, if the Repo Rates are decreased, the borrowers may get a loan amount they are eligible for.

-4. Loan Affordability: Home Loan affordability depends on the Repo Rate.
-An increase in the Repo Rate may decrease the affordability of the borrower to avail of a Home Loan.
-On the other hand, if the Repo Rate decreases, the affordability of availing a Home Loan may increase.
+4. Loan Feasibility: The feasibility of a Home Loan depends on the Repo Rate.
+With an increase in the Repo Rate, availing of a Home Loan may become less convenient.
+On the other hand, if the Repo Rate decreases, the feasibility of availing a Home Loan may increase.

 The Impact of Repo Rate Rise on Individuals_WC